 - Suffocation

 Shortness of breath can be either acute or chronic.
 Acute dyspnea can develop in a matter of minutes or hours.
 It can occur in conjunction with other symptoms such as fever, rash, or cough.
-When you have chronic dyspnea, common things like walking from room to room or standing up can make you feel restless.
+When you have chronic dyspnea, everyday things like walking from room to room or standing up can make you feel restless.

 When to visit a Doctor?

-If you have regular shortness of breath and are awakened at night by shortness of breath, or have wheezing or tightness in the throat, consult a doctor for an assessment.
+If you have regular shortness of breath and are awakened at night by shortness of breath or have wheezing or tightness in the throat, consult a doctor for an assessment.

 Shortness of breath might be a sign of a medical emergency that necessitates rapid medical attention.
 If you still have trouble breathing after 30 minutes of rest, go to the hospital.
 Also, get emergency support if you have: